POETSII/tinsel/README.md

   * one termination/idle detector
   * a JTAG UART

-The clock frequency is 250MHz and the resource utilisation is 135K ALMs, *58% of the DE5-Net*.
+The clock frequency is 250MHz and the resource utilisation is *61% of the DE5-Net*.

+A Tinsel configuration similar to the one above but with 128 cores (2048 threads in total) clocks at 210MHz and uses 88% of the DE5-Net.

 ## B. Tinsel Parameters